anza-xyz/agave/svm/doc/spec.md

 Solana Virtual Machine (SVM).
 SVM packaged as a stand-alone library can be used in applications outside the Solana Validator.

-This document represents specification of the SVM.
+This document represents the SVM specification.
 It covers the API of using SVM in projects unrelated to Solana Validator and the internal workings of the SVM, including the descriptions of the inner data flow, data structures, and algorithms involved in the execution